rrlobo/employee-performance-prediction/README.md

 - Feature importance analysis

 ## 🔍 Results
-- Accuracy: 98%
+- Accuracy: 79%
-- High recall on most classes
+- High recall on some classes
 - Visuals for model performance and insights

 ## 🚀 How to Run